 Stop at the Bridge between the Continents for a little leg stretch.
 There is literally a bridge that walks between the two continental plates.
 We didn’t see any other people there and it was a beautiful walk.

 The Blue Lagoon will be your next stop.
 After flying overnight, this is a traveler’s treat.
 It is quiet first thing in the morning.
 It is definitely one of the most popular tourist attractions in Iceland, but going in the morning will give you a better experience with fewer people.
 They have many packages available on their website, so pick whatever fits your budget.
 You can grab a decent breakfast/lunch there as well.
-If you want to plan a full day there, you can stay at the hotel located onsite.
-We only spent a few hours there, so I don’t think that is necessary.
+If you want to plan an entire day there, you can stay at this hotel located nearby.
+We only spent a few hours there, which in my opinion is plenty.

 Once you’re done and relaxed, head to Reykjavik to catch up on some rest and have a great dinner.
 The best way to get your bearings on the city is to take the elevator to the top of Hallgrimskirkja and get 360-degree views of the colorful city.